 One semester-long project

 The minor consists of one fulltime semester-long 30 EC course.
-You will start with workshops, lectures and tutorials that introduce you to the theoretical basics of biomimicry, the tools for applying these insights to technology, and the ways in which we can combine our knowledge of nature with practical problem-solving skills.
-In parallel, you will receive prototyping workshops (soldering, 3D-printing, programming microcontrollers etc.) to make your envisioned solutions a reality.
-Once you’ve gathered the basic skills and knowledge, you will put it all into practice during your team-based project, and build a bio-inspired robot in the UvA Makerspace.
-In here, you will have access to advanced tools and equipment to work on your prototype throughout the programme.
+You will start with seminars, lectures and tutorials that introduce you to the theoretical basics of biomimicry, the tools for applying these insights to technology, and the ways in which we can combine our knowledge of nature with practical problem-solving skills.
+In parallel, you will receive prototyping workshops (soldering, 3D-printing, programming microcontrollers, and so on) to make your envisioned solutions a reality.

 Application and admission